 On October 6, 2021, Mazda announced five new SUV launches globally by 2023.
-It confirmed that the U.S. will get three models, one of which will be the ‘Mazda CX-70.’
+It confirmed that the U.S. will get three models, one of which will be the Mazda CX-70.
 Here’s what you can expect from the future Mazda SUV:

 Design & Interior

-The CX-70, like the upcoming Mazda CX-90, will be a model designed and developed mainly for North America.
-Mazda has said that the CX-70 will be a wide-body, two-row SUV belonging to the mid-size segment.
+The CX-70, like the Mazda CX-90, will be a model designed and developed mainly for North America.
+Mazda has mentioned that the CX-70 will be a wide-body, two-row SUV belonging to the mid-size segment.
 Targeted at customers who prefer SUVs that are larger than the CX-60 and offer a big presence, the CX-70 will have proportions “optimized for US consumers with expanded interior cabin and cargo spaces.”

 The CX-70 will be based on the company’s Skyactiv Multi-Solution Scalable Architecture that debuted in the CX-60.
 It will have a longitudinal (front-engine, rear-wheel drive) mechanical layout, claimed to provide “Mazda’s next-level” design, performance, handling, and technology.

-It will be available in gasoline and plug-in hybrid variants.
+The CX-70 will be available in gasoline and plug-in hybrid variants, with the former expected with the newly developed 3.3L turbocharged inline-six engine.
 The CX-70 plug-in hybrid will likely employ a modified version of the CX-5’s 2.5L Skyactiv-G four-cylinder direct injection gasoline engine paired with an 8-speed automatic transmission and the i-Activ permanent AWD system.
 The electric motor/generator assisting the engine will likely be integrated into the transmission.
 The plug-in hybrid powertrain of the CX-70 may produce around 325 horsepower and around 370 lb.-ft. of torque.